ssandanshi/Speaker-Recognition/README.md

 Best way to run the notebook is using google colab.
 Open the notebook and colab at https://colab.research.google.com.
 You can find link to the colab notebook when you open the notebook in gitthub or locally.
 Or you can run locally on jupyter.

 As the Data set takes too much time for preprocessing, we have saved the Extractetd features as npy files.
 This can be found in subset3_npy.zip file.
-Here is a link to file [LINK TO FILE](https://drive.google.com/open?id=13x5mgth1FR0244i-45B5JZEY2oLSPRl2) . add the file to your drive root folder.
+Here is a [link to file](https://drive.google.com/open?id=13x5mgth1FR0244i-45B5JZEY2oLSPRl2). add the file to your drive root folder.

 We are also providing three model saved weights.
 The link to them are as follows.
 Add them to your drive to use.